 All terms for Commission members shall be 3 years except for the Commission’s initial slate of appointments in 2016.

-Committed to human rights and equity for all, Jody Miller is the Human Rights/EEO Officer and Chair of the Human Rights Commission.
-She is also responsible for Equal Employment Opportunity in the workplace, including the creation of a workforce diversity taskforce to increase diversity and inclusion in the county’s workforce.
-Prior to her current role, she spent more than 20 years in the alternative dispute resolution field, working closely with courts, businesses, non-profits and the community to create innovative mediation and conflict resolution training programs that responded to community needs.
+Committed to human rights and equity for all, Jody Miller is the Executive Director and Chair of the Commission on Human Rights.
+From 2016-2020, she was the Human Rights/Equal Employment Opportutnity (EEO) Officer also responsbile for diversity & inclusion in the workplace.
+Prior to her role with Dutchess County government, she spent more than 20 years in the alternative dispute resolution field, working closely with courts, businesses, non-profits and the community to create innovative mediation and conflict resolution training programs that responded to community needs.

-Jody is an adjunct professor of mediation at the Maurice A. Deane School of Law at Hofstra University and is a Fellow of the Institute for the Study of Conflict Transformation.
-She serves on the Dutchess County Aging Services Advisory Board, NYS Sen. Sue Serino’s Aging Advisory Council and is a member of the Hon.
-Deborah A. Kaplan’s Judicial Committee on Elder Justice.
+Jody has been an adjunct professor of mediation at the Maurice A. Deane School of Law at Hofstra University and is a Fellow of the Institute for the Study of Conflict Transformation (ISCT).
 Jody is a certified trainer through the New York State Unified Court System’s Office of Alternative Dispute Resolution Programs (ADR).
-She has published articles about mediation and co-authored a training manual for mediators that will be published in 2017.
-She has been a presenter at conferences throughout the United States, as well as in Italy and China.
+She has published articles about mediation, organizational change and conflict resolution.
+She has been a presenter at conferences throughout the United States, as well as in Europe and Asia.
 Jody is the 2016 recipient of the Lawrence Cooke Peace Innovator Award from the New York State Dispute Resolution Association.

 Shirley A. Adams became the Executive Director of Catharine Street Community Center, Inc. (CSCC) in November 1996, Established in 1922, CSCC provides “school readiness and literacy” support services to at-risk children and their parents in need of Pre-School, Before, Between, After School and Summer Enrichment Programs.